Skip links

 November 24, 2021

 Vanderberg, California.
-Launch of the DART mission, with a Space X Falcon 9, to reach the asteroids Didymos and Dimorphos and hit one of them (the small Dimorphos) to study the technology to divert the trajectory of NEO (Near Earth Objects) asteroids potentially dangerous to
+The DART mission, launched with a Space X Falcon 9, is to reach the asteroids Didymos and Dimorphos and impact one of them (small Dimorphos) to study technology for diverting the trajectory of potentially dangerous Near Earth Objects (NEOs).

 October 13, 2021